 In typical fashion, I had planned an ambitious itinerary for my day trip outside of London to visit Stonehenge and Bath.
 In fact, when I mentioned it to the guy at the ticket counter he made me repeat myself twice then sort of shook his head.
 For the record, I successfully saw both, but would love to go back and see a little more.

 After spending the morning/early afternoon in Salisbury/Stonehenge, I caught a train to Bath.
-Though Bath is only 40 miles or so away from Salisbury, the weather was infinitely different, as I was blessed with mostly blue skies and crisp, autumnal weather.
+Though Bath is only 40 miles or so away from Salisbury, the weather was infinitely different, and I was blessed with mostly blue skies with crisp, autumnal weather.
 I was in heaven.

 If you’ve never been to Bath, please know I am absolutely, positively in LOVE with this city.
 From the Roman baths to the Georgian architecture, to the well manicured EVERYTHING to the walkability.
 If I was British, I would want to live here or at least retire here.
 It’s positively lovely.

 I made my first stop at the Roman Baths.
 From the outside, it’s gorgeous (first photo, top left), and there are extensive ruins throughout the site with audioguides as well as experts peppered about to fill in any gaps.
 I was amazed that the water is still pumping through (and warm), plus it affords some amazing views (as well) of the cathedral/abbey.
 I think the element I found the most interesting was their method of heating the tile floors (see top right photo and photo directly below it for how it looks today).
 How ingenious/smart.